 Visas and Travel Documents

 All persons entering Sierra Leone must have a valid passport or travel document.
 Citizens of the Economic Community of West African States (ECOWAS) do not require a visa to enter the country, but citizens of all other countries do.
 Everyone needs a work permit.
-It is not advisable to try and get a visa on arrival as some flights will not allow you to board for Sierra Leone in the first place.
-Visas are issued at Sierra Leone’s overseas missions but if there isn’t one in close proximity then have a look at our visa service page to see how we can help you get one.
+A visa on arrival is now possible for some countries but please have a look at our visa service page to see how we can help you get one in advance.

 Travel Insurance / Medical Insurance